flare-foundation/developer-hub/CONTRIBUTING.md

 - **Bug Reports** for issues found
 - **Feature Requests** and suggestions

+### Guidelines for Contributions

+1. **Open an Issue:**

+   - Before starting, check if an issue already exists in the [issue tracker](https://github.com/flare-foundation/developer-hub/issues).
+   - Comment on the issue you’re interested in working on to avoid duplication.

+2. **Good First Issues:**

+   - If you’re new to the project, check out issues tagged as `good first issue` to get started.

+3. **Collaborate:**
+   - Engage with maintainers in discussions to refine ideas and approaches.

+---

 ## 📝 **Commit Message Guidelines**

-Use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format for clear, structured commit messages:
+Follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format for clear and structured commit messages:

 **Format:**